Nexmo is using Adaptive Routing in South Korea, through a selection of different high-quality suppliers.

 Virtual Numbers in South Korea:

 Virtual Numbers in Korea are only reachable locally.
-In addition, concatenated SMS is not supported locally, the message will be split into parts.
+In addition, concatenated SMS is not supported locally.

 Inbound messages will be limited to 40 characters if using Unicode (e.g. Korean characters), or 70 characters if using GSM/Latin encoding (e.g. English).